JHobson316/Reading-Notes-JH/Reading04.md

     - The javascript array method is a way to give a variable multiple values: array=[i1,i2,i3,i4,i5]

 7. ## Any thoughts / comments you would like to add?
--The class is really helping me learn more details to coding that I didn't know about before.
+- The class is really helping me learn more details to coding that I didn't know about before.
 Hyped to learn even more!